mabmdevx/mxus-shell-server-setup-ubuntu/README.md

 # mxus-shell-server-setup-ubuntu
-Shell scripts for setting up a Ubuntu server
+Shell scripts for setting up an Ubuntu server